 Business Technology & Digital Transformation Strategies, Digital Transformation & Innovation Bootcamp

-Karim R. Lakhani is a Cutter Consortium Fellow, a Professor of Business Administration at the Harvard Business School, the Principal Investigator of the Crowd Innovation Lab and NASA Tournament Lab at the Harvard Institute for Quantitative Social Science, the faculty co-founder of the Harvard Business School Digital Initiative, and a Summit 2016 keynoter.
+Karim R. Lakhani is a Cutter Consortium Fellow, a Professor of Business Administration at the Harvard Business School, the Principal Investigator of the Crowd Innovation Lab and NASA Tournament Lab at the Harvard Institute for Quantitative Social Science, and the faculty co-founder of the Harvard Business School Digital Initiative.
+He is the creator of, and delivers, the Cutter Consortium Digital Transformation & Innovation Bootcamp and keynoted at Cutter's Summit 2016.
 He specializes in technology management and innovation.
 His research examines crowd-based innovation models and the digital transformation of companies and industries.

 Professor Lakhani is known for his pioneering scholarship on how communities and contests can be designed and managed to achieve innovative outcomes.
 He has partnered with NASA, TopCoder and the Harvard Medical School to conduct field experiments on the design of crowd innovation programs.
 His research on digital transformation has shown the importance of data and analytics as drivers of business and operating model transformation and source of competitive advantage.